bysnupy/handson/handson__ocp4_restore_lost_one_master.md

   10.0.68.220 -> 10.0.68.253
 ```

-## Remove existing etcd member and add new etcd member to existing etcd cluster
+## Remove the etcd member on terminated master node and add new etcd member to existing etcd cluster

 ```cmd
 $ oc get pod